yufanxin/classic-book/README.md

-# classic-book  only use for study！
+# classic-book  only use for study！Rights to author!